Shivter14/Shivtanium/README.md

 - Shivtanium Applications have the `.sst` extension
 - Sprites with normal ASCII art have the `.spr` extension
 ### How does SSTFS work?
-An SSTFS file contains *File headers* to seperate files.
+A SSTFS file contains *File headers* to seperate files.
 Here is an example of a filesystem with 2 files:
 ```
 @FILE test1